Am I Addicted to Food?

 Do you feel like you’re always thinking about your next meal?
 Do thoughts about what you “should” and “shouldn’t” eat play on repeat in your mind?
 Or, perhaps, it’s your fear of “once I start I’ll never stop!”
 In this article, we’re not just debunking the idea of food addiction, but we’re also diving into what it actually means to be obsessed with food.
 We’ll cover why food obsession happens, what food habituation is, and how to FINALLY stop obsessing over the very thing that gives us life: food!

-How we define a “healthy” lifestyle varies among individuals and what works for one might not work for another.
+How we define a “healthy” lifestyle varies among individuals and what works for one might not be what works for another.
 This is why “normal” eating is somewhat impossible to define.
 When it comes to eating, there’s a fine line between promoting healthy habits and teetering with restrictive habits.
 This is especially true because diet culture does a fabulous job at masking disordered eating (AKA dieting) with an aura of “wellness.”

 Since food is both a necessity in life and a tool for optimizing a dancer’s performance, it can be easy for harmless habits to turn into obsessive behaviors.
-Add-in a dancer’s perfectionistic mindset and, eating, as a biologically “normal” process, becomes a cabaret of consuming thoughts.
+Add a dancer’s perfectionistic mindset and, eating, as a biologically “normal” process, becomes a cabaret of consuming thoughts.
 This preoccupation with food and body steers us further away from what can be considered “normal.”

 Signs of Food Obsession